chpc-tech-eval/scc/tutorial0/README.md

 the following:

 - Both VMs are using the **same internal network name** in VirtualBox
-- This static IP is assigned to the correct interface, which is the internal network interface
+- The static IP is assigned to the correct interface — the **internal network interface**, not the NAT interface
+- The internal network interface has an active configuration.
+If not, re-apply it for your distribution:
-- `internal network interface` has a connection profile — if not, create one with `sudo nmcli con add type ethernet ifname enp0s8 con-name enp0s8` (Rocky) or equivalent for your distro
+  - **Rocky:** `sudo nmcli con add type ethernet ifname <interface name> con-name <interface name>` then re-run the `nmcli con mod` steps
+  - **Ubuntu:** re-check `/etc/netplan/00-installer-config.yaml` and run `sudo netplan apply`
+  - **Arch:** re-check `/etc/systemd/network/20-internal.network` and run `sudo systemctl restart systemd-networkd`
 - Both VMs are **powered on**.